atomist/atomist-sdm/docs/README_template.md

 See the [Developer Quick Start][atomist-quick] to jump straight to creating an SDM.

-[atomist-quick]: https://docs.atomist.com/quick-start/ (Atomist - Developer Quick Start)
+[atomist-quick]: https://docs.atomist.com/quick-start/ "Atomist - Developer Quick Start"

 ## Contributing